framgia/Training-Guideline/Malaysia_Training/html.md

 Account: Use personal mail to register for an account

+NOTE:
-NOTE:  You have to set an account similar to your Slack account
+- You have to set an account similar to your Slack account
+- You must set Slack ID, and Slack Room ID before starting the exam

   `` For example:``